 - Active Participants.
-If you are still employed by us on the last day of an Allocation Period, you will be eligible to receive an allocation. - Terminated Participants.
-If you terminate employment for any reason before the last day of an Allocation Period, you will be eligible to receive an allocation for that Allocation Period.
+If you are still employed by us on the last day of an Allocation Period (and you are still an Eligible Employee on the last day of the Allocation Period), you will be eligible to receive an allocation if you are credited with at least 1,000 Hours of Service during the Allocation Period. - Terminated Participants.
+If you terminate employment before the last day of an Allocation Period because of your retirement on or after Normal Retirement Age, or because of your death or Disability, and you are still an Eligible Employee on the day you terminate, you will be eligible to receive an allocation regardless of your service during the Allocation Period.
+If you terminate employment before the last day of an Allocation Period for any other reason, you will not be eligible to receive an allocation for that Allocation Period.